How to Hire a Good SEO Company in Ireland – Google Recommendations

 The SEO Hiring Process

-- Conducting a two-way interview
+• Conducting a two-way interview

-- Checking their references
+• Checking their references

-- Ask for a technical/search audit
+• Ask for a technical/search audit

-- Decide whether to hire
+• Decide whether to hire

 The Interview

 Maile puts an emphasis on a holistic approach to SEO and this is generally the best way to go, agreed.
-Still, there are cases in which your competitors will be fantastically aggressive with their SEO practices that you might feel the need for a less holistic and a more pugilistic approach.
+Still, there are cases in which your competitors will be fantastically aggressive with their SEO efforts that you might feel the need for a less holistic and a more pugilistic approach.

 Sometimes you just might need an SEO bruiser and you might find they do not really care that much about all the intricacies of your business.
+However, the right SEO agency should at least understand your niche market and how to position your digital marketing strategy accordingly.

 Checking References

 Maile goes on to recommend checking the SEO’s references and actually talking to their past clients to ensure they were provided with this holistic approach to SEO.
 She also mentions that checking the references will hopefully unearth an SEO partner which is helpful, easy to work with and ready to try out new things.
+Success stories from past clients can give you confidence in the potential SEO providers you’re considering.

 However, many SEO experts will sometimes be prohibited from sharing references of their best work with you because their past clients may have required them to sign non-disclosure agreements.
+A reputable SEO firm will still be able to demonstrate a proven track record without violating confidentiality.

 The SEO Audits